-- the apprentice must have achieved level 2 English and maths - the apprentice must have gathered a portfolio of evidence against the required standards to be put forward as a component of the end-point assessment (see below) - the apprentice must have achieved an early years educator level 3 qualification and a first aid qualification - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+- the apprentice must have achieved level 2 English and maths.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - the apprentice must have gathered a portfolio of evidence against the required standards to be put forward as a component of the end-point assessment (see below).

+- the apprentice must have achieved an early years educator level 3 qualification and a first aid qualification. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 3-month end-point assessment window.
 Further information about the gateway process is covered later in this kit.